PKU-OCTA/Container-IMA/README.md

-# Trusted-Container for kernel 3.13.0
+#The experimental environment is as follows

 ## Quick Start

-Currently, we only support the Ubuntu 14.04 64bit.
+Currently, we only support the Ubuntu 14.04 64bit，Trusted-Container for kernel 3.13.0.

 ```
 root@wluo:~# cat /etc/lsb-release